Margaritas

-On the road, from New Orleans to Chicago, at Walt Disney World, and even while visiting Flagstaff, I have sought out and tasted many a margarita.
-If I had choice and didn’t want to accomplish much in life, I would have one with you right now!
-(Seriously, what are you doing right now?)
+On the road, from New Orleans to Chicago, at Walt Disney World, and even in Flagstaff, I’ve sought out and savored many a margarita.
+If I had the choice, and if I weren’t trying to accomplish anything productive today, I’d be sharing one with you right now.
+(Honestly, what are you up to at this moment?)

-A margarita is tequila, fresh-squeezed lime, and other ingredients, usually depending on the maker and the intention of the business serving it.
-Traditionally, it is served in a salt-rimmed glass with a slice of lime.
-I am always hopeful of finding a margarita that inspires love, happiness, and reveals new meaning to life.
+A margarita is tequila, fresh-squeezed lime, and a few other ingredients that shift with the maker’s style and the spirit of the place serving it.
+Traditionally, it comes in a salt-rimmed glass with a slice of lime.
+I’m always on the lookout for a margarita that inspires joy, sparks a little love, and maybe even reveals something new about life.

-The margarita haunts are in alphabetical order.
-If you were inviting me to travel to my favorite margarita joint, it would either be Santa Fe in New Orleans or El Mariachi in Chicago.
-I hope to bump into you along the way.
+The margarita haunts below are listed alphabetically.
+If you asked me to travel to my favorite spot, I’d point us either to Santa Fe in New Orleans or El Mariachi in Chicago.
+Here’s hoping our paths cross somewhere along the way.
 Cheers!

 Bar Takito – Chicago IL

-This place is below a stop on Chicago's Green Line, which is a good thing.
-You do not have to drive.
-The margaritas go down way too easy for this tequila pro.
-Taco choices are unique, and the staff is always up to no good in introducing interesting and appetizing menu items.
+This spot sits just below a stop on Chicago’s Green Line, which is a blessing, because you definitely won’t want to drive.
+The margaritas go down almost too easily, even for this tequila pro.
+The taco options are delightfully unique, and the staff is always up to some mischief, dreaming up new, irresistibly tasty menu items.
 Recommended: House rocks

 Bario – Minneapolis MN